Joint Assistance Sponsorships

-Joint Assistance Sponsorship (JAS) is a joint refugee resettlement undertaking by a Canadian sponsoring group (a SAH and/or their CG) and the Government of Canada (Citizenship and Immigration Canada).
+Joint Assistance Sponsorship (JAS) is a joint refugee resettlement undertaking by a Canadian sponsoring group (a SAH and/or their CG) and the Government of Canada (Immigration, Refugees and Citizenship Canada).
 The JAS program has been created to enable the resettlement of vulnerable refugees who require special assistance and whose admissibility to Canada depends on the additional support of a sponsor.
 Refugees sponsored under the JAS program are identified as having special needs that will likely result in a longer or more difficult period of integration in Canada due to:

 - trauma from violence or torture